 Once in the refuge, we will enjoy the boardwalk and short trail looking for neotropical migrants before taking the auto tour with frequent stops at birdy areas.
 Bay waters, salt water marshes, fresh and salt water estuaries, mud flats, ponds, and winding bayous provide ideal wintering grounds for raptors, shorebirds, and thousands of migratory waterfowl, and some are likely to still be present.
 In addition, we should see other wildlife including alligators, nutria, and other marsh animals.

 We’ll enjoy seeing the seascape along Bluewater Highway in a completely different light on our return trip, stopping along the way to continue birding as time allows.

-Targets: Purple Gallinules, Seaside Sparrow, Sora, Least Bittern, Northern Harrier, White-tailed Kite, Black-crowned and Yellow-crowned Night-Herons, White and White-faced Ibis, Roseate Spoonbill, Blue-winged Teal, Lesser Scaup, Mottled Duck, Pied-billed Grebe, Common Gallinule, American Coot, “peeps,” gulls, terns, up to three species of ibis, and early migrant songbirds such as Red-eyed and White-eyed Vireo, Yellow Warbler, and Baltimore Oriole.
+Potential Sightings: Purple and Common Gallinule, Seaside Sparrow, Sora, Least Bittern, Northern Harrier, White-tailed Kite, Crested Caracara, Black-crowned and Yellow-crowned Night-Herons, Roseate Spoonbill, Cinnamon Teal, Lesser Scaup, Mottled Duck, Pied-billed Grebe, Boat-tailed Grackle, “peeps,” gulls, terns, up to three species of ibis, and early migrant songbirds such as Red-eyed and White-eyed Vireo, Yellow Warbler, and Baltimore Oriole.

 Note: The cost of this trip is to cover festival expenses.
 The Brazoria National Wildlife Refuge does not charge for any activities on the refuge.

 Bus & Walk